TreeHacks/hackpack-android-kotlin/README.md

 - isBookmarked - A boolean feild which will show if a note is bookmarked or not.

 Create a new **data** directory in **app > java > packageName**.
 In this directoy we will create two more directory, **model** which will contain our plain object and **repository** which will handle our data storage.
-Copy the [Note.java](https://github.com/navi25/hackpack-android/blob/master/app/src/main/java/com/treehacks/hackpack_android/data/model/Note.java) file present in this repository into your project.
+Copy the [Note.kt]() file present in this repository into your project.

 ### Now lets define our Data handling